 - Dynamic calculation with free field boundaries and a compliant base bottom can use up to 400% compared to the Plastic calculation of the same model

-- Using user defined soil models can also increase the memory usage.
-By using e.g. the UBC Sand soil model to model liquefaction behaviour, the memory usage can use up to 200% compared to the static Plastic calculation
+- Using user-defined soil models can also increase memory usage.
+By using e.g. the PM4 Sand soil model to model liquefaction behaviour, the memory usage can use up to 200% compared to the static Plastic calculation

-When combining free field boundaries/compliant base bottom with UBC Sand (user defined soil model), the memory usage can go up to 800% compared to the static Plaxis calculation.
+When combining free field boundaries/compliant base bottom with PM4 Sand (user defined soil model), the memory usage can go up to 800% compared to the static Plaxis calculation.